The Smart Export Guarantee: is it any good?

 • You must have a smart meter

-• The system must have a valid Flexi-Orb or Microgeneration Certification Scheme (MCS) certificate
+• The system must have a valid Flexi-Orb or Microgeneration Certification Scheme (MCS) certificate - meaning you can't sign up with a DIY solar installation

 Once these conditions are met, you can apply for any SEG licensee’s export tariff, and earn money for every kWh of electricity you send to the grid.